juanjosepalacios/ANT.Gaussian/README.md

 - Added feature to fully reverse the magnetization based on the Hamiltonian, not on the density matrix (not fully tested)
 ********************************************************************************

+                              Release 2.8.0
+Main new Features:

+- SOC implementation has beed revised and fixed.
+Now Yukawa potential actually works
+- SOC keywords have been changed for clarity